G-Locus

 But the strongest effect can usually be observed in dogs that are G/G. Homozygous dogs seem to fade quicker and more dramatically.

-Since this is a dominant trait a dog can not be a carrier without actually expressing greying.
-But greying will only affect dogs with furnishings and at least some eumelanin in their coat.
+Since this is a dominant trait a dog can not be a carrier without actually expressing graying.
+But graying will only affect dogs with furnishings and at least some eumelanin in their coat.

-Greying will not be visible in dogs with smooth facial hair or dogs with extensive white spotting, clear sable or a recessive red phenotype.
-But these dogs can still pass greying on to their offspring if they are in fact G/G or G/g.
+Graying will not be visible in dogs with smooth facial hair or dogs with extensive white spotting, clear sable or a recessive red phenotype.
+But these dogs can still pass graying on to their offspring if they are in fact G/G or G/g.

-Some long-haired dogs with a greying factor are said to have a lighter hair base even without furnishings.
+Some long-haired dogs with a graying factor are said to have a lighter hair base even without furnishings.

-The coat pigmentation of dogs with progressive greying lightens as a dog reaches adulthood.
+The coat pigmentation of dogs with progressive graying lightens as a dog reaches adulthood.

 But this process can take some time and sometimes takes years until complete.
 In some cases, the coat will even periodically get darker when new hair growth happens.